-200. The anterior palatine foramen is in the median line, just behind the central incisors (Fig. 134).
-It is funnelshaped with a broad opening to the palatine surface of the bone.
+200. The anterior palatine foramen is in the median line just behind the central incisors (Fig. 139).
+It is funnel-shaped with a broad opening to the palatine surface of the bone.
 The bone is often quite thin between this and the roots of the central incisors.
 The posterior palatine artery runs in a deep groove in the surface of the bone, very close to the apex of the lingual roots of the upper third, and the upper second molar.
 This artery is occasionally wounded, or cut, in efforts to extract the roots of these teeth.

-201. In the lower jaw, the immediate borders of the alveolar process, on the labial sides of the incisors, are rather thicker than in the upper jaw, often amounting to a decided ridge.
-This, however, thins away rapidly, so that the middle portion of the roots has but a thin covering of bone.
-At the cuspid, the border of the alveolar process is very thin, but a gingival ridge, corresponding with that of the upper jaw, though not so prominent, begins at about the first or second bicuspid and runs to the second molar.
+201. In the lower jaw the immediate borders of the alveolar process, on the labial sides of the incisors, are rather thicker than in the upper jaw, often amounting to a decided ridge.
+This, however, thins away rapidly, so that the middle portion of the root has but a thin covering of bone.
+At the cuspid the border of the alveolar process is very thin, but a gingival ridge, corresponding with that of the upper jaw, though not so prominent, begins at about the first or second bicuspid and runs to the second molar.
 This thins away over the middle of the length of the roots of the bicuspids and first molar.
-At the second lower molar, the rising of the external oblique ridge for the formation of the anterior border of the coronoid process (Fig. 131, b), causes a thickening of the buccal bony covering of the root, while at the third molar this ridge rises to a level with the border of the alveolar process, making the bony covering on the buccal side of the root about one-fourth of an inch thick (Fig. 133).
-This is of importance with reference to the extraction of the roots of this tooth.
-Indeed, the second and third molars of the lower jaw are fixed in alveoli, hollowed out in the lingual side of the body of the bone rather than in a process or ridge on the bone, as with the teeth anterior.
+At the second lower molar, the rising of the external oblique ridge for the formation of the anterior border of the

+Fig. 137\ (Par.
+196).-Horizontal Section of the Alveolar Process and Roots of the Teeth of the Upper Jaw, showing the roots of the teeth in position.